 - (1) The Site Occupier must not:

 - (a) commence Main Construction Works until a Noise and Vibration CEMP has been prepared and approved in accordance with this condition; or

 - (b) carry out any development described in Part 3 of the Airport Plan inconsistently with the approved Noise and Vibration CEMP.

 - (2) The Site Occupier must:

 - (a) prepare; and

 - (b) submit to an Approver for approval;

-a Noise and Vibration CEMP in relation to the carrying out of the developments described in Part 3 of the Airport Plan.
+- a Noise and Vibration CEMP in relation to the carrying out of the developments which are part of the Airport Stage 1 Development.